1. What Is Spotfire?

 The options for configuring storage for process engine’s checkpoint repository are:

-Local File: Information is stored in a local file which in case of engine crash/failure and same information is used to resume the process flow once engine is up.
-This mechanism works only in case of single server or load balancing approach.
+Local File: Information is stored in a local file which in case of engine crash/failure and the same information is used to resume the process flow once the engine is up.
+This mechanism works only in case of a single server or load balancing approach.

-Database: Information is stored in a database table which is used to resume engine later.
-Fault tolerant engines can recover from a checkpoint only when database is used.
+Database: Information is stored in a database table which is used to resume the engine later.
+Fault-tolerant engines can recover from a checkpoint only when the database is used.